 Through its intuitive Threat Visualizer interface, Darktrace gives security teams an instant overview of their diverse digital infrastructure, enabling operators to proactively investigate cyber-threats and specific areas of the ICS.

 With Darktrace’s self-learning AI, operators can visualize every user, device, and controller in the network and identify novel threats and insiders in real time.

 The Industrial Immune System is uniquely capable of learning ‘normal’ for radically different technologies and deployment types, from decades-old PLCs to distributed sensors and industrial IoT.
 This allows Darktrace’s self-learning AI to secure the full range of OT-centric environments and organizations:

 The modern factory contains a large degree of interconnectivity between OT and IT systems, as well as new technologies such as robotics and IoT sensors.
 Darktrace can model and understand all forms of network communication, from ongoing regular PLC traffic, to distributed IIoT sensor grids.
-ZPower, the leading manufacturer of rechargeable micro-batteries have deployed Darktrace appliances in both the control system and the business network.
+King’s Hawaiian, world famous for its Hawaiian sweet rolls, has deployed Darktrace appliances in both the control system and the business network.
 They are provided with a single point of analysis, allowing security personnel to monitor all network activity from a central location.